 What is a snuffle mat?

 A type of dog puzzle toy, a snuffle mat is designed to hide dry food, making it more difficult to eat and encouraging dogs to use their hunting skills to locate it.
 A snuffle mat consists of a rubber, fabric, or plastic mat base.
 Fabric (usually fleece) is then knotted or sewn into the base with long tails left sticking up as if to imitate grass.
-Dry food can then be sprinkled into the mat so that the dog has to seek it out.
+Dry food, treats, or kibble can then be sprinkled into the mat so that the dog has to seek it out.

 Most dogs love using a snuffle mat as it allows them to use their powerful sense of smell to hunt out food.
 They come in various shapes and sizes.
 Some are washable, some have a heavy base to help them stay in one place, and there are even instructions for DIY snuffle mats.